 2. What type of curriculum do you use?

-I have been known to use Sonlight, Abeka, Bob Jones, Starfall.com, enchantedlearning.com, or a I make up my own.
+I have been known to use Sonlight, Abeka, Bob Jones, Starfall.com, enchantedlearning.com, or I make up my own.
 This past year, I got on timberdoodle.com and I looked under their “complete packaged curriculum” and I wrote down what each child would need.
-I, then, bought those books off of timberdoodle, homeschoolclassifieds.com or amazon.com That has been my favorite thing, so far.
+Then, I bought those books off of timberdoodle, homeschoolclassifieds.com or amazon.com That has been my favorite thing, so far.

-I do lapbooks, unit studies, Mystery of History, Teaching Textbooks, Exploring Creation…it is a free for all.
+I do lap books, unit studies, Mystery of History, Teaching Textbooks, Exploring Creation…it is free for all.
 I have also found a WONDERFUL site allinonehomeschool.wordpress.com that is COMPLETELY free and AMAZING!!!!!!!!!!!!!
 She has done all the work for you.
 You will need a copier and some small supplies.
-She has it completed from preschool-8th grade and is working on high school.
+She has it completed from preschool-8th grade and is working in high school.

 3. How do you teach multiple kids, multiple ages?

 My oldest dd (17) has classes at our local university.
 She started them last August and is able to go for a fraction of the cost because she is still in “high school”.
 By the time she “graduates”, she will also have her Associates Degree.
 She does refresher math courses because that is her weakness.
 She does this online and it is also free.
 Khan Academy is a great resource.
 She wants to be a teacher, one day and so she has taken on the challenge of teaching my youngest son, 6.
 He works part-time with her, part-time with me and he does computer work to help with his letter/number recognition.

 Peach (almost 15), Boo (almost 12) and Gigi (12) have their schedules are are independent learners.
 They come to me when needed.

 Catfish (8) works one on one with me due to his learning issues.

 4. Your house is so clean, how do you keep it that way?